-The engine coolant temperature (ECT) sensor; is a sensor that is used to monitor the temperature of the engine’s coolant.
+The engine coolant temperature (ECT) sensors function is to, monitor the temperature of the engine’s coolant.

 - Poor fuel economy